Coleridge-Initiative/ada-2018-kcmo/support/data_notes.md

 - *ubbchst_uoms_code: what do we consider when the value is "NONE"?*
   + Ask them in email
   + NONE is most frequent, in front of CUFT (all the rest is <0.1%)

+## With Ewa
+- Not use the olde version of the schema for the KMCO class